s3bap3/apk-analyser/README.md

 # apk-analyser
 The APK Static Analyzer is a tool to analyze Android APK in an static way.
-This script will extract information from the application's manifest and source code, and display it in a fashion way (except the strings from the source code)
+This script will extract information from the application's manifest and source code, and display it in a fashion way (except the strings from the source code).

+Android AAPT tool is required so far in order to extract the information from the Android manifest

 	Usage:
 		apk-analyser.py -{a,b,c,d,f i,l,m,p,q,s,u,x} {App}